tkn777/retentions/README.md

 🧠 Logic:
 - The retention periods are applied cumulatively.
 For example, a file that is marked as keep with the retention `--days` cannot also be marked as keep with the retention `--week`.
 - One exception here is `--last`.
 It always marks the last `N` files as keep, regardless of all other retentions.

-⚠️ At least one retention option has to be specified\
 &nbsp;

 | Behavior options | Description |